 So, it stands to reason that if you can get your drivers into the habit of conducting simple routine vehicle checks on a regular basis, you might be able to move some expensive, unscheduled SMR events into less costly, scheduled ones.

-TOP TIP: in order to do this, you need a fleet maintenance plan that spells out exactly what is required of your drivers, suppliers and SMR partners at any given time.
+TOP TIP: in order to do this, you need a fleet maintenance program that spells out exactly what is required of your drivers, suppliers and SMR partners at any given time.
 Crucially, you need to be clear about what checks need to be carried out, the regularity of said checks and the expected time and costs associated for this type of preventative work.

-3. Create a detailed fleet maintenance plan
+3. Create a detailed fleet maintenance program

 It’s true that prevention is better than cure, so implementing a regular fleet maintenance check-up schedule – whether undertaken during a vehicle’s annual service, through inspections or even using telematics to send diagnostics and fault reports – is a must.

 The regularity of prevention check-ups should depend on mileage and usage.
-There’s no point, for example, doing a monthly check on a vehicle with low annual mileage, however, there’s much to be gained by implementing a robust fleet maintenance plan for a vehicle that travels long distances or on rough terrain.
+There’s no point, for example, doing a monthly check on a vehicle with low annual mileage, however, there’s much to be gained by implementing a robust fleet maintenance program for a vehicle that travels long distances or on rough terrain.